6K passengers held on cruise ship over potential coronavirus case

-Want to track the virus in real time?
-Johns Hopkins has a helpful tool.

-The number of cases of the virus that originated in the Chinese city of Wuhan has shot up by 30% in just a day to more than 7,700 on the country's mainland.
-Elsewhere, more than 100 people have been infected in 20 countries or territories across North America, Europe, Asia and the Middle East.
-Most concerning, instances of human-to-human transmission have been reported overseas, including in Germany, the first such case in Europe.
+Most concerning are instances of human-to-human transmission overseas, including in Germany, the first such case in Europe.

+In Italy, 7,000 people are being confined to a cruise ship in a port near Rome as a couple is being tested for the virus.
+Six thousand people on board are passengers and around another thousand are crew members.

-A spokesperson for Costa Cruises told CNN that a 54-year-old woman was showing symptoms of the virus, namely a fever.
+A spokesperson for Costa Cruises told CNN that a 54-year-old woman aboard the cruise ship was suffering from a fever and that she and her husband were both being tested.

 "All the other passengers are, at the moment remaining on board," the spokesperson said.

-Italian news agency ANSA and public broadcaster RAI reported that the woman and her husband were from Hong Kong and were being kept separately in solitary confinement in the hospital section of the Costa Smeralda cruiseliner.
-The couple will be held until they both test negative to the virus.
+Italian news agency ANSA and public broadcaster RAI reported that the woman and her husband were from Hong Kong and were being kept separately in solitary confinement in the hospital section of the cruiseliner.

-Images show the ship docked at Civitavecchia port, a coastal town northwest of Rome, after arriving from Palma de Majorca, Spain.
+The Costa Smeralda cruise ship is now docked at Civitavecchia port, a coastal town northwest of Rome.
+It had arrived from Palma de Majorca, Spain, as part of its tour of the western Mediterranean.

+The passengers and crew will be held until the woman and her husband both test negative to the virus.

-The couple are expected to receive their results Thursday afternoon, ANSA reports.
+The couple is expected to receive results Thursday afternoon, ANSA reports.
 They are said to have arrived in Italy on January 25 at Milan's Malpensa airport from Macau.

+Several countries are repatriating their citizens from China and multiple air carriers have suspended flights to the country.

-Meanwhile, Russian state media reported Thursday that Prime Minister Mikhail Mishustin had signed an order to close Russia's border with China in the Far East in an effort to prevent the spread of the virus.
+Russian state media reported Thursday that Prime Minister Mikhail Mishustin had signed an order to close Russia's border with China in the Far East in an effort to prevent the spread of the virus.

 "An order has been signed today, it is in the works.
 Today we will inform everyone accordingly about the relevant measures to close the border in the Far Eastern region and other measures that have been taken by the government," Mishustin said, RIA reports.

+Several countries, including the United States, Japan and some in the European Union, are evacuating their citizens from Wuhan.
+The United Kingdom was given the green light to fly nationals home in the early hours of Friday morning after a long delay.

+Multiple major air carriers are also canceling flights to and from parts of China, including British Airways, American Airlines, Air Canada, KLM, Lufthansa and United.
+The moves follow travel guidance from multiple governments advising against "nonessential" travel to the country.

-The number of confirmed cases of the Wuhan coronavirus continues to grow worldwide, as the city at the heart of the outbreak marks a week since it was first placed under lockdown.
+As the number of confirmed cases of the Wuhan coronavirus continues to grow worldwide, the city at the heart of the outbreak marks a week since it was first placed under lockdown.

-All 31 provinces and regions within China have now reported confirmed cases of the virus, including Tibet, which had instituted strict checks on travelers and shutdown tourist sites in an ultimately unsuccessful attempt to stop its spread to the region.
-India confirmed its first case on Thursday of a student who had studied in Wuhan.
+All 31 provinces and regions within China have now reported cases of the virus, including Tibet, which had instituted strict checks on travelers and shutdown tourist sites in an ultimately unsuccessful attempt to stop its spread to the region.

-The continued rise in the number of infections comes as multiple countries evacuate their citizens from Wuhan.

 The World Health Organization (WHO) will meet again on Thursday to decide whether to declare the virus a global health emergency, something it has so far refrained from doing, despite widespread criticism.